openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     function foo (parameter: number) {
       let local: string = "function local"
-      interface LocalInterface { // Local interface in a top-level function method (): void // It has a method
+      interface LocalInterface { // Local interface in a top-level function method ()     // It has a method
         field: string // and a property
       }
       class LocalClass implements LocalInterface { // Class implements interface
         // Local class in a top-level function